 Goddamned Bats: The Seeker Bats in Fossil Roo.
 You're about to get to the Moogle to use a tent/save, and all of a sudden, woosh!
 Made even more annoying is the fact that they have a bad tendency to spam you with status effects that make the battle last even longer than it should.
 Goddamned Bats, indeed...

-Harsher in Hindsight: Lady's man Zidane forgetting Freya's name is played for laughs.
-Becomes a lot less funny when Freya's long lost lover Sir Fratley forgets not only her name, but everything about her, due to amnesia.
+Harsher in Hindsight: Ladies' man Zidane forgetting Freya's name is Played for Laughs, but this becomes a lot less funny when Freya's long lost lover Sir Fratley also forgets her name, as well as everything else about her, due to amnesia.

 In the Lindblum weapon shop, Zidane comments on a large sword, noting that he remembers a guy with spiky hair who carried a similar one.
 An obvious reference to Final Fantasy VII, but after 2009, it feels like a reference to something else.

 In the German version, the Town of the Black Mages is once called "The Town where not even the Ratzinger sleeps".